elibroftw/blog.elijahlopez.ca/content/posts/aspnet-jwt-authorization.md

 {
     ...
     "Jwt": {
-        "Key": "Generate 22-length secret using Python secrets or something", "Issuer": "https://localhost:44355/",           // url of the project, am using development settings "Audience": "https://localhost:44355/"
+        "Key": "Generate a key using Python secrets.token_hex(64) or similar", "Issuer": "https://localhost:44355/",           // url of the project, am using development settings "Audience": "https://localhost:44355/"
     }